The University has a late submission policy that may be able to grant you an extension.

-The University policy for taught students on late submission of coursework can be found in section 16.25 onwards of the Code of Assessment, which is part of the University Regulations (formerly known as the University Calendar).
+The University has a late submission policy that allows extensions to be granted.
+The University policy for taught students on late submission of coursework can be found in section 16.25 onwards of the Code of Assessment, which is part of the University Regulations.

 If you hand in your work late, without a good reason for doing so, your mark will be reduced by two secondary bands for each day late.
 Anything over five days late gets an ‘H’ (i.e. zero marks).
 Anything handed in after feedback has been given to the class on that assignment also gets an ‘H’ (zero).